“i left my heart in san francisco

 this place is BREATHTAKING. seriously, y’all, god is SO AWEsome. i was in total awe. not really even looking where i was going because i was just looking up the whole time.

-we spent the rest of the day just exploring san francisco. we walked around chinatown, saw the seals at pier 39 (FINALLY), rode scooters down to fisherman’s wharf where we all reenacted an icon princess diaries scene, i tried oysters for the FIRST TIME at hog island & we ended the crazy day with irish coffees at the buena vista.
+we spent the rest of the day just exploring san francisco. we walked around chinatown, saw the seals at pier 39 (FINALLY), rode scooters down to fisherman’s wharf where we all reenacted an iconic princess diaries scene, i tried oysters for the FIRST TIME at hog island (it doesn’t get much better than that!) & we ended the crazy day with irish coffees at the buena vista.

 OH! and if you know me at all, you know i made the boys stop for ice cream on the way home. we went to salt & straw in burlingame which is LEGIT my FAVORITE ice cream spot thanks to my summer in cali! a MUST if you’re near one.